crate/crate/blackbox/docs/config/index.rst

 Configuration
 =============

-CrateDB ships with sensible defaults, so no configuration is needed for basic, single node use.
+CrateDB ships with sensible defaults, so configuration is typically not needed for basic, single node use.

-CrateDB is typically configured via a configuration file located at ``config/crate.yml`` within the install directory.
+CrateDB can be configured via configuration files.
+These files are located in the ``config`` directory inside the :ref:`CRATE_HOME <conf-env-crate-home>` directory.

-The location of the config directory can be specified at startup like so:
+The configuration directory can changed via the ``path.conf`` setting, like so:

 .. code-block:: sh

-    sh$ ./bin/crate -Cpath.conf=/path/to/config/dir
+    sh$ ./bin/crate -Cpath.conf=<CUSTOM_CONFIG_DIR>

+Here, replace ``<CUSTOM_CONFIG_DIR>`` with the path to your custom configuration directory.

-The configuration file distributed with CrateDB has a commented out listing of every available setting.
+The primary configuration file is named ``crate.yml``.
+The default version of this file has a commented out listing of every available setting.
+(Some features, such as :ref:`logging <conf-logging>`, use feature-specific files.)

 Settings can be configured via the config file or via the ``-C`` option at startup.
 So, for example, you can set the cluster name at startup, like so: